smartdevicelink/sdl_evolution/proposals/0341-add-generic-hmi-plugin-support.md

 ## Proposed solution

 The ideal way to add support for these vehicle-specific components in the Generic HMI would be to introduce external plugins to the project.
 These plugins are separate applications with limited scope which run alongside the HMI and interact with it as needed.
 Basic plugins which emulate vehicle functionality can be included in the project for testing and reference purposes, while tailored plugins can be written to work with a specific system in production cases.
-Each of these plugins would maintain their own connection to SDL Core using a router service, which can be borrowed from the Manticore project (see [here](https://github.com/smartdevicelink/manticore-images/blob/master/cores/broker/index.js)).
-Much of the test functionality needed in the Generic HMI is already available in the Manticore project (ex. vehicle data), so these components could be ported and used as a baseline for several of the example plugins detailed in this proposal.
+Each of these plugins would maintain their own connection to SDL Core using a message broker, which can be borrowed from the Manticore project (see [here](https://github.com/smartdevicelink/manticore-images/blob/master/cores/broker/index.js)).
+Much of the test functionality needed in the Generic HMI is already available in the Manticore project (ex. vehicle data), so these components could be ported and used as a baseline for several of the test plugins detailed in this proposal.

 An additional benefit to this approach is that plugins which run in the background can be written in any desired language; they only need to connect to the router service.